alphagov/finder-frontend/README.md

   1. Value objects used to wrap up responses from API calls.
   2. Facet objects which wrap up the behaviour of different types of facet -- eg radios, selects, etc.
-* `app/presenters` contains objects which serialise the value objects to hashes for display via mustache.
 * `app/parsers` contains objects which transform API responses into models.